Diversity at the HFBK Hamburg

 • hhintersection is a mediation platform, which as an internet site, through performances, workshops and exhibitions focuses on issues of diversity and promotes experimental learning formats in the art school and beyond.

-• Bodies That Struggle: On Desiring, Mutating and Exploited Bodies, Seminar by Prof. Dr. Samo Tomšič
+- Bodies That Struggle: On Desiring, Mutating and Exploited Bodies, Seminar von Prof. Dr. Samo Tomšič